 500 Days Of Film Reviews The Top 10 Best Romantic Films

 It is around this time every year that I start thinking about the best romantic movies that I have watched over the past 12 months.
-I know that Valentine's Day has become overly commercial, but it does serve to remind me of the cinematic love stories that I adore.
+While Valentine's Day can feel overly commercial, it does serve to remind me of the cinematic love stories that I adore.

-In this article, I list my top five favourite recent film romances.
+In this post, I list my top five favourite recent film romances.
 I then go on to list my top five cinematic love stories of all time.

 Top 5 Recent Romances